abhamra/quill/README.md

 1. `PI`: Use this just to get the value of `PI`
 2. `PI[i]`: Use this to get the value of `PI * i`
 3. `PI[i, j]`: Use this to get the value of `PI * (i / j)`

+*Another Note*: Of some importance is the fact that while Ints, Floats, and PI cannot be used in variable declarations, they can be used liberally as parameters for parameterized gates (which is why they are included in the language).

 ### Variable Assignment:
 (Canstow / Maistow) create oo `type` `variable_name` with value `value_of_var`